| 12. 16. 2009 |

 Why do newborn sessions cost so much???
 They can’t be that hard… right?

 Well… if you notice… I give myself up to FOUR hours to do a newborn session.
 They don’t all last that long… but they can.
 They require a lot of patience and often require me to block out an entire day.
 Newborn sessions also require the greatest investment in props.
-When I pack my car to go on location for a newborn session… it usually takes me 5-6 trips each time I have to load and unload the car.
 There are hats, blankets, faux flooring, faux wall, a backdrop stand, various backdrops, several baskets, lighting equipment, and the list goes on.
 It’s a lot of work… and it doesn’t stop there.
 No matter how hard I try to prevent it… EVERY newborn pees or poops (or both) on my blankets and such.
 When I get home I have to unload, put away all that equipment, then start washing all of my stuff… many things require hand washing.
 Many hours go into preparing for the session, doing the session, and cleaning up after the session.

 Why do you have a minimum order requirement?

 I have minimum order requirements to ensure that I am compensated for the time I’ll be investing.
-I either have to enforce a minimum order… or I have to increase the amount I charge for prints.
-So rather than charging $65 for a 5×7, I can charge $15… so that you get more prints for the money you invest!
+I either have to enforce a minimum order… or I have to increase the amount I charge.
 So, having said that, can I be brutally honest with you here???
-I don’t invest all of my time in a session just so you can get a few 5×7’s for yourself and a couple for grandma.
+I don’t invest all of my time in a session just so you can get a few 5×7′s for yourself and a couple for grandma.
 If that is all you intend to do… go to Walmart!
 I consider my images art.
 My images are meant to be displayed!!!
 They are meant to hang on walls as conversation pieces, or be out on the coffee table in the form of a fabulous custom-designed book, or sent in the form of beautiful press-printed cards that will make you the envy of all of your friends!!
-I am fully aware that not everyone can afford to spend $400-$800 every few months on prints… I wouldn’t expect you to.
+I am fully aware that not everyone can afford to spend $400-$800 every few months on custom photography… I wouldn’t expect you to.
 But if it is something you value and will treasure forever… it’s a worthy investment to make every now and then… and when you are ready to make that investment… I’ll be here!

 So… if the expenses are so great… and the time investment so heavy… why do you continue to do this???